Krista Frahm

 No matter what, you’re not stuck where you are.

-What are the Barriers to Succeeding in Medical Copywriting as a Clinician?
+What are the Barriers to Medical Copywriting Success as a Clinician?

-It’s natural to try to think of all the things that will hinder you from succeeding in your medical copywriting career.
+It’s only natural to identify the potential pitfalls and problems.
 After all, clinicians are masters at identifying and assessing risks right?

 You’ve been in your field for a while now, maybe you even have advanced credentials.